srk-ullagallu/notes/short/docker/day-2.md

 ```

 This ensures the container runs with limited permissions, reducing security risks.
 Avoid running containers as root unless absolutely necessary.

+**When to Use ENTRYPOINT**
+- When the container must always run a specific application (e.g., nginx, mysqld, etc.).
+- When you want to ensure the container runs a single, well-defined process.
+**When to Use CMD**
+- When you want a default command but allow users to override it.
 ---

 Docker images are made up of multiple layers.
 Each layer represents a change made during the build process.